nichol92/My-Projects/README.md

     Zyxel NWA3560-N (wireless attack from LAN Side)<br />
     Zyxel Zywall USG50<br />

-The exploit works because the processing for the ICMP type 3 code 3 packets takes up a significant enough amount of resources<br />
-that at a rate of 21Mbp/s or higher it can cause even a gigabit firewall to go offline.<br />
+The exploit works because the processing for the ICMP type 3 code 3 packets takes up a significant enough amount of resources that at a rate of 21Mbp/s or higher it can cause even a gigabit firewall to go offline.<br />

 sources<br />